ImthiyaszAlam/android-academic-personal-apps/README.md

 # Android Projects Collection

 Welcome to my Android Projects repository!
-This repository contains a collection of five Android applications, each showcasing various features and functionalities in mobile app development.
+This repository contains a collection of  Android applications, each showcasing various features and functionalities in mobile app development.
 Below is a brief overview of each project included in this repo:

 ## Projects Overview